How to Become a Project Manager: 6 Steps

 Read more: What Is a Certified Product Manager (and How Do I Become One)?

-There are several paths to becoming a project manager.
-Whether you’re starting from scratch or trying to solidify your skills after a few years of experience, you’ll want to make sure you have your basics covered.
-If you’re considering a career in project management, take a look at the Google Project Management: Professional Certificate.
+You can become a project manager by following a variety of steps.
+Whether starting from scratch or trying to solidify your skills after a few years of experience, you’ll want to ensure you have your basics covered.
+If you’re considering a career in project management, look at the Google Project Management: Professional Certificate.

 Article sources